Creating Related Topics in FrameMaker

 Included as a list in the topic itself.

 Displayed in a popup window when the user clicks a button, as show in the following figure.

 To create related topics links, your Stationery and FrameMaker template must have a Related Topics paragraph style configured.
 Your output format must also support this feature.
-For more information about output formats that support this feature, see “Features Available in Each Output Format”.
+For more information about output formats that support this feature, see “Features Available in Each Output Format” on page 8.

 The following procedure provides an example of how to create related topics links in Adobe FrameMaker source documents using unstructured Adobe FrameMaker 7.2.
 Steps for creating related topics links in Adobe FrameMaker may be different in other versions of Adobe FrameMaker.